-3 While it is certainly feasible to perform the activity by first doing all of the threats/policies, then doing all of the objectives, and then doing all of the requirement components, the methodology described above appears to reduce iteration on the part of the PP authors.
+&lt;sup>3 While it is certainly feasible to perform the activity by first doing all of the threats/policies, then doing all of the objectives, and then doing all of the requirement components, the methodology described above appears to reduce iteration on the part of the PP authors.

-- 2. If the threat/policy is not applicable to the technology, a short justification will need to be included in Table 2 Basic Robustness Threats Not Applicable to the TOE.
+- The PP authors select the first (or next, for subsequent iterations) threat or policy provided in the Table 7.
+Applicable Threats, Policies, Objectives and Requirements for Basic Robustness TOEs.
+They should review the threat/policy statement to ensure its applicability to the subject PP. Most threats/policies will apply directly to the technology being specified in the PP; if there are technology-specific aspects to a threat, the PP authors should capture these aspects in the threat-to-objective rationale (see step 11) rather than try to create a new threat.
+Although a threat/policy may have to be tailored for a specific technology, this should be rare.
+Most threats/policies in Table 7 are sufficient so that no tailoring is necessary. - 2.
+If the threat/policy is not applicable to the technology, a short justification will need to be included in Table 2 Basic Robustness Threats Not Applicable to the TOE.
 See Step 9 for placement of this table.
 It should be noted that placing a threat/policy from Table 7 into this category should be rare.
 The PP authors must be careful to distinguish threats that really don't apply because of the nature of the technology from threats that can't be countered because current instantiations of the technology do not include the required features. - 3.
 If the threat/policy is applicable, then the objectives associated with the threat/policy in the table should be examined for validity.
-Note that the same objective may apply to multiple threats/policies, and thus may appear multiple times in the table (for example, O.RESIDUAL_INFORMATION is associated with T.AUDIT_COMPROMISE, T.RESIDUAL_DATA, and T.TSF_COMPROMISE).
+Note that the same objective may apply to multiple threats/policies, and thus may appear multiple times in the table (for example, O.RESIDUAL\INFORMATION is associated with T.AUDIT\COMPROMISE, T.RESIDUAL\DATA, and T.TSF\COMPROMISE).
 This means the PP authors will have to ensure that any text added or modified for an objective is applicable for all threats/policies to which that objective applies.
 In some cases, new objectives may need to be created; if so, the PP authors should ensure that the objective statements are consistent (with respect to format and level of detail) with those in the table. - 4.
 Finally, the requirements components associated with each objective for the given threat/policy should be examined.
-The last column of Table 7 makes references to some instructions containing actual requirement component text (for example FAU_GEN.1 and instruction 15 of this document); the PPRB feels that this text should be included in the PP verbatim unless there is good justification for not doing so.
+The last column of Table 7 makes references to some instructions containing actual requirement component text (for example FAU\GEN.1 and instruction 16 of this document); the PPRB feels that this text should be included in the PP verbatim unless there is good justification for not doing so.
 Such text includes assignments, selections, etc. that is important to keep intact from a consistency perspective across all Basic Robustness PPs.
 In reviewing a Basic Robustness PP, the PPRB will note requirements that were not included verbatim, and will ask the PP authors for a rationale for omitting the recommended text.
 The PP authors should therefore ensure that when the decision is made to omit the recommend requirement text, a justification for this action is written and submitted with the PP for review by the PPRB.